flomesh-io/osm-edge-docs/content/en/docs/api_reference/plugin/v1alpha1.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Reason defines the reason for the current status of a Plugin resource.</p>
+<p>Reason defines the reason for the current status of an Plugin resource.</p>
 </td>
 </tr>
 </tbody>